top of page

 We provide confidential online alcohol counselling and treatment across Australia.

-Our approach combines clinical psychological therapy with medical support where appropriate, including the use of naltrexone and the Sinclair Method.
+Our approach combines clinical psychological therapy with medication support where appropriate, including the use of naltrexone and The Sinclair Method.

 This allows us to tailor treatment to the individual — whether the goal is moderation or abstinence — while addressing both the behavioural and physiological aspects of drinking.